RDP vs VPN: what's the difference?

 How remote desktop supports a business

 At its core, remote access software allows for remote support in any organizational setting.
-Support teams have the capability access different workstations and mobile devices as if they were physically located at the workplace or another location.
+Teams have the capability to access different workstations and mobile devices as if they were physically located at the workplace or another location.
 This allows for faster resolution of any issues as well as less disruption to regular operations.
 There are also notable cost savings by not having to have support teams onsite at all times.

 It's especially beneficial for businesses because it's an efficient way of providing support services.
 IT technicians can quickly assess any technical issue by connecting to the user’s machine and making the necessary changes without needing to be physically present.
-This, in turn allows them to be more proactive with their support organization.
+This, in turn, allows them to be more proactive with their support organization.

 In addition, remote desktop software for MSPs can help streamline mundane tasks so employees can focus on higher-value activities.